Cobalt talk returns to library

 Other speakers lined up include author and historian Brooks Blevins, archaeologist Russel Weissman, and Historian Jesse Francis.

-Blevins will travel to town from Springfield where he is a professor specializing in Ozark studies and has recently had published "History of the Ozarks: Volume I." He will give a presentation titled "Ozark Myths," July 25.
+Blevins will travel to town from Springfield where he is a professor specializing in Ozark studies and has recently had published "History of the Ozarks: Volume I." He will give a presentation titled "Ozark Myths" on July 25.

 The topic of the Trail of Tears always tears at heart and conscience.
-Weissman will fill in some of the blanks of what happened locally during "The Cherokee Trail of Tears in Southeast Missouri: The Hildebrand Detachment Route," Aug.
+Weissman will fill in some of the blanks of what happened locally during "The Cherokee Trail of Tears in Southeast Missouri: The Hildebrand Detachment Route" on Aug.
 1.

-Francis will rap up the series with "Travel, Trails and Railroad: Moving Around in Old Missouri," Aug.
+Francis will rap up the series with "Travel, Trails and Railroad: Moving Around in Old Missouri" on Aug.
 8.

 All programs are at 6 p.m. and are free and open to the public at the Ozark Regional Library in Fredericktown.